Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves link for social profiles for an expert.

 ### HTTP Request